 The reality is that efficient cash flow management is really only possible if you have your accounting ducks in a row and follow more closely the accepted accounting standards and guidelines.

 It used to be that a company would need to grow large enough to afford building or buying a license to an ERP (Enterprise Resource Planning) software in order to accomplish that coveted status because the system connected all of the logistical, managerial and financial dots.

 Now, we don’t have to wait for a company to grow large enough to afford an ERP.
 We can jerry-rig one by integrating multiple apps – all at a relatively affordable price.

 The advantages of a faux-ERP now being made available to the small business owner are often the missing puzzle piece to ensuring their successful launch.

 The more automation of tasks and synchronization of data, the more time the company has to devote to selling its products and services.
-This can now be a reality for the small companies through the proper utilization of the cloud-based softwares that share data.
+This can now be a reality for small companies through the proper utilization of the cloud-based software that shares data.